Bebi Dol: 1980s and 1990s: Solo career and nationwide popularity

-After relocating back to Yugoslavia, Šarić provided singing voiceover for the character of Sonja Savić in Boro Drašković's 1985 movie Life Is Beatufiul and appeared in Žika Mitrović's 1986 film Protestni album (Protest Album).
-In 1986, she also released the maxi single "Prove To All", which she recorded with Saša Habić.
-In the following years, she had the award-winning performances at the International Music Fair (MESAM) with "Inšalah" ("Inshallah"), "Slatke suze ljubavi" ("Sweet Tears of Love") and "Kad sreća odlazi" ("When Happiness Leaves") in 1986, 1988 and 1989, respectively.
-She also portrayed Ophelia in Hamlet, played during 1987 at Titograd National Theatre.
-In 1989, Bebi Dol also performed at the Gold Malaysian Festival in Kuala Lumpur and collaborated with Neil Rolnick.
+After relocating back to Yugoslavia in 1986, she released the maxi single "Prove to All", featuring two songs she had co-written with Saša Habić.
+In the following years, she had the award-winning performances at the International Music Fair (MESAM) festival with "Inšalah" ("Inshallah"), "Slatke suze ljubavi" ("Sweet Tears of Love") and "Kad sreća odlazi" ("When Happiness Leaves") in 1986, 1988 and 1989, respectively.
+For "Inšalah" she was awarded the First Award by the Jury, and for "Kad sreća odlazi" she was awarded the Special Award by the Jury.
+In 1989, Bebi Dol also performed at the Gold Malaysian Festival in Kuala Lumpur.

-She made her return to Jugovizija in Sarajevo, March 1991.
+She made her return to Jugovizija festival on the Jugovizija 1991, held in Sarajevo in March.
 There, she ended up winning the contest with "Brazil", which was written by herself and Zoran Vračević.
 On 4 May, Bebi Dol represented Yugoslavia at the Eurovision Song Contest 1991 held in Rome, Italy, where she received only one point from Malta and thus placed second to last.
 She was also the last official Eurovision entry from Yugoslavia, as the country de facto ceased to exist later that year. Šarić stated that after Eurovision she lived in Paris where she signed a two year recording contract, but ultimately decided to move back to Serbia due to political instability in her country.

 In 1995, Bebi Dol released her second studio album Ritam srca (Rhythm of the Heart).
-She recorded the album with guitarist Mario Šeparović of the band Psihopolis and keyboardist Laza Ristovski.
-The album featured songs written by Bebi Dol and Zoran Vračević, as well as Serbian language covers of Madonna's "Take a Bow" (entitled "Pokloni se") and "Over the Rainbow" (entitled "Iznad duge").
-The album included hits like the previously released "Brazil" and "Hajde da..." ("Let's...").
-At the 1999 "Tomorrow's Children" charity concert organized by UNICEF in Helsinki, Finland, Bebi Dol performed the song "Ruža" ("Rose"), and performed as a member of the choir consisting of musicians from around the world.
+She recorded the album with guitarist Mario Šeparović of the band Psihopolis, with keyboardist Laza Ristovski making a guest appearance on the record.
+The album featured songs written by Bebi Dol and Zoran Vračević, as well as Serbian language covers of Madonna's "Take a Bow" (entitled "Pokloni se") and Judy Garland's "Over the Rainbow" (entitled "Iznad duge").
+The album also included new versions of "Brazil", "Slatke suze ljubavi" and "Rudi".
+In 1999, Bebi Dol recorded the song "Ti si moj svet" ("You Are My World") for the various artists album Proleće na trgu – Moj Beograd srce ima (A Spring at the Square – My Belgrade Has a Heart), featuring protest songs against NATO bombing of Yugoslavia.
+At the 1999 Tomorrow's Children charity concert organized by UNICEF in Helsinki, Finland, Bebi Dol performed the song "Ruža" ("Rose"), composed by Zoran Zagorčić on the lyrics of poet Nina Živančević, and performed as a member of the choir consisting of musicians from around the world.